Program to provide a Linux cd history directory stack

 Arch users can install cdhist from the AUR and skip to the next section.

-Each user who wants to use the cdhist facility must source the
+A user who wants to use the cdhist facility should add the following

 The popular Command Line Fuzzy Finder

 navigation over your directory history.
-Simply set the following in your
+Set the following in your

 environment to have